 It can be that some of your employees aren’t local.
 Maybe relocated to join your company or they’re working remotely and only rarely visit the company HQ.

-A top recommendations on places, shows, or restaurants to visit could be a bit of a different topic – some companies do centrally organise outings to go see sporting events or a concert together with others from the company.
+Top recommendations on places, shows, or restaurants to visit could be a bit of a different topic – some companies do centrally organize outings to go see sporting events or a concert together with others from the company.

 What if your office is in a small town and everyone knows everything there is to see?

-Then you can focus on a different kind of recommendations.
+Then you can focus on different kinds of recommendations.
 For example, books, movies, or interesting playlists.